JustLikeIcarus/kohana-doctrinemigrations/README.md

 application directory (application/migrations/).

 To run from the command line, execute this command from the directory that has your index.php file:
-`php index.php --uri=doctrine/migrations`.
+`php index.php --uri=migrate`.
 This will run all database migrations up to the current version.
 You can optionally include the version that you want to migrate up/down to like so:
-`php index.php --uri=doctrine/migrations/14`.
+`php index.php --uri=migrate/14`.

-You can additionally execute: `php index.php --uri=doctrinemigrations/current` to return the current migrations version.
+You can additionally execute: `php index.php --uri=migrate/current` to return the current migrations version.

 Additional information about how to create migration classes can be found at